Mathef/docs-4-ai/crawl4ai_docs.md

   * semantic_filter (str, optional): Keywords for filtering relevant documents before clustering.
 Documents are filtered based on their cosine similarity to the keyword filter embedding.
 Default is None.
   * word_count_threshold (int, optional): Minimum number of words per cluster.
 Default is 20.
   * max_dist (float, optional): Maximum cophenetic distance on the dendrogram to form clusters.
 Default is 0.2.
   * linkage_method (str, optional): Linkage method for hierarchical clustering.
-Default is \'ward\'.
+Default is 'ward'.
   * top_k (int, optional): Number of top categories to extract.
 Default is 3.
   * model_name (str, optional): Model name for embedding generation.
-Default is \'BAAI/bge-small-en-v1.5\'.
+Default is 'BAAI/bge-small-en-v1.5'.

 #### Example